Bentix-cs/fivem-greenscreener/README.md

 A small script that allows you to take screenshots of every gta clothing, prop/object or vehicle against a greenscreen.
 You can use them for example in your inventory, clothing store or vehicle store.

+**!!!
+Only use it for development purpose, the script is not meant for production servers !!!**

 ## Using the images

 You are granted the freedom to utilize the images in your open-source projects with proper accreditation.